 It’s hard not to scoop them up and try to save them from this world that is mistreating them.

 It’s hard finding the balance between loving them like crazy but not “spoiling them rotten.”

 It’s hard to pray for their parents and not hate them when you read the allegations on court documents.

-It’s hard scheduling and completing the mandatory doctor, dental and vision appointments within the first 30 days of placement.
+It’s hard scheduling and completing the mandatory doctor, dental, and vision appointments within the first 30 days of placement.

 It’s hard hearing a child tell you horrific stories they should never know, let alone have experienced.

-It’s hard consoling them as they cry for their parents who you believe should be put in prison for the decisions they have made.
+It’s hard consoling them as they cry for their parents, who you believe should be put in prison for the decisions they have made.

 It’s hard waking up for the fourth time in the night because they have had yet another nightmare.

-It’s hard trying to not say or do the wrong thing that might cause them to blow up in public.
+It’s hard trying not to say or do the wrong thing that might cause them to blow up in public.